-You’ve been eating it for years and have always enjoy that sweet, soft, buttery goodness.
+You’ve been eating it for years and have always enjoyed that sweet, soft, buttery goodness.
 But, what is prosciutto exactly?

-Prosciutto, which translates to “ham” in Italian, is made only from the hind legs of pigs and is aged during a dry-curing process.
-There are typically two types of prosciutto: prosciutto cotto, which is cooked, and prosciutto crudo, which is uncooked and is most popular to enjoy on its own, wrapped around fruit or used on charcuterie boards.
+The word prosciutto, which translates to “ham” in Italian, is made only from the hind legs of pigs and is aged during a dry-curing process.
+There are typically two types of prosciutto: prosciutto cotto, which is cooked, and prosciutto crudo, which is uncooked, yet cured.

 What Makes Prosciutto Different?